1) Check Your Credit Files

 However, having a positive history that goes back many years is an important part of your credit rating's calculation.
 Even though closing most of your dormant accounts is a good idea, it's advisable to keep your oldest one open to benefit from its valuable history, so long as the account remains in good standing.

 10) Build a Positive History

 You can build positive credit history by using credit in a responsible way.
 Every time you make your monthly payments on-time, this information will be recorded as positive information in your credit file.
 Over time, continued positive information will increase your credit score.

 11) Don't Send Signals of Risk

-Lastly, avoid adding any further negative entries to your file be making sure you run your finances responsibly.
-It's an excellent idea to set up automatic payments wherever possible so that you never overlook one by accident.
-If you're struggling with a poor credit rating, even minor misdemeanors such as making a payment a few days late can have a significant impact on your score, while on-time payments can help rebuild your rating as you go along.
+Lastly, avoid adding negative entries to your credit file by making sure you manage finances responsibly.
+It's an excellent idea to set up automatic payments whenever possible so that you never overlook one by accident.
+Minor hiccups such as making a payment a few days late can have a significant impact on your score, while timely payments will continually improve your credit rating.